I’ll make Nigeria Africa’s most innovative economy - Ezekwesili - Vanguard News Nigeria

-The presidential candidate of the Allied Congress of Nigeria (ACPN), Dr. Obiageli Ezekwesili, has notified Nigerians of her plans in the new year, one of which is to make Nigeria’s economy the most innovative in the entire Africa as soon as she emerges President.
+THE Presidential Candidate of the Allied Congress of Nigeria, ACPN, Dr. Obiageli Ezekwesili, has notified Nigerians of her plans in the new year, one of which is to make Nigeria’s economy the most innovative in Africa, if elected President.

 The ACPN presidential candidate said that this was achievable through the creation of a special fund for science and technology and reformation of key financial institutions.